astutespruce/sarp-connectivity/analysis/prep/network/README.md

 ### Prepare floodplain metrics

 The amount of natural landcover in the floodplain of each aquatic network helps to measure the overall habitat quality of that network, and helps prioritize those barriers that if removed would contribute high quality upstream networks.
-In order to streamline processing for barrier inventories that growy over time, we approximated the natural landcover at the catchment level, so that floodplain statistics could be reused for many analyses rather than regenerated each time a new barrier is added to the inventory.
+In order to streamline processing for barrier inventories that grow over time, we approximated the natural landcover at the catchment level, so that floodplain statistics could be reused for many analyses rather than regenerated each time a new barrier is added to the inventory.

 The floodplain statistics were generated in ArcGIS by: